Consensys/cakeshop/README.md

 Thank you for your interest in contributing to Cakeshop!

+### How to generate war file
+	mvn clean install

+### Where is the generated war file
+	cakeshop/cakeshop-api/target

+### Troubleshoot
+	Sometimes you need sudo permissions to allow bower to install packages.
+You have to make few changes in pom.xml.
+I have done those changes in dev branch so you can check that out.

 Cakeshop is built on open source and we invite you to contribute enhancements.
 Upon review you will be required to complete a Contributor License Agreement (CLA) before we are able to merge.
 If you have any questions about the contribution process, please feel free to send an email to [quorum_info@jpmorgan.com](mailto:quorum_info@jpmorgan.com).

 ## License